Chamber Music America: History

-CMA defines chamber music as "music composed for small ensembles, with one musician per part, generally performed without a conductor.
-The term once referred only to Western classical music for small ensembles, such as string quartets.
-But today chamber music encompasses myriad forms, including contemporary and traditional jazz, classical, and world genres."

 In September 2021, the organization appointed Kevin Kwan Loucks as its chief executive officer.
-He succeeded Margaret Lioi who previously held the position for 21 years.
+He succeeded Margaret Lioi, who previously held the position for 21 years.

 National Chamber Music Month

 In 2012, Chamber Music America introduced the first National Chamber Music Month (NCMM).
 According to Chamber Music America, the goals of NCMM are to "raise public awareness of the chamber music field nationally and to help ensembles and presenters attract new audiences and media attention within their own communities."
 National Chamber Music Month is held in May.